 So, what should you do?
 If you already have strong networking knowledge and are pressed for time, you could just jump straight to the CompTIA Security+.
 I’ve had several students do that.
 I believe Security+ is more respected than Network+ and it is a true security certification.
 If you earn the Security+ first, many employers will probably assume you have the networking concepts down too.

-Step #2: Cisco CCENT and/or CompTIA CySA+.
 Two certifications in one step, again?
 Absolutely.
-Remember that the field of cyber security is very wide with lots of different domains and career options.
+Remember that the field of cybersecurity is very wide with lots of different domains and career options.
 Plus, we want and need flexibility since some of us made different decisions about the whether to sit for the Network+ exam in the first step.

-Cisco CCENT is Cisco’s entry level “Cisco Certified Entry Network Technician” certification.
-It is not security based, but has a great deal of overlap with Network+, so if you are thinking of going into a career as a computer network administrator, network security analyst, or other computer networking-related career, and you have already studied and passed the Network+, the Cisco CCENT will be a relatively easy certification to pass.
-Plus, the CCENT sets us up for another potential Cisco security-based certification in the next step.
+Cisco CCNA is Cisco’s associate level “Cisco Certified Network Associate” certification.
+It is not security based, but has a great deal of overlap with Network+, so if you are thinking of going into a career as a computer network administrator, network security analyst, or other computer networking-related career, and you have already studied and passed the Network+, the Cisco CCNA will be a good next step.

-As a side note, I have seen the CCENT become more recognized and respected by employers as of late.
-Even employers that don’t use Cisco products recognize that your Cisco networking knowledge can be applied to their systems too.
+With the CCNA, even employers that don’t use Cisco products recognize that your Cisco networking knowledge can be applied to their systems too.
 Keep that in mind as you move through our second step here.

 Which exam or exams you choose to take at this step will really depend on your career goals and if your employer will pay for them.
 If you’ve worked through the three steps as outlined, you should have built up enough experience that working in the field should be a very real option for you, and you know enough about the field now that you can and should do your own due diligence on your certification path from this point on.